Shahab2142/AutoDifferentiation_DualNumbers/README.md

 ## **Documentation**

-Detailed documentation is available in the docs/ directory.
+The online documentation is available on Read the Docs at the following link: https://dual-autodiff-sy475.readthedocs.io/en/latest/

 To build the documentation locally, ensure you have Sphinx installed and run:

 cd docs/docs
 make html

 ---